2channelkrt/twitch-highlight-predictor/README.md

-# WIP-twitch-highlight-estimator
+# Twitch-highlight-estimator
+This program extracts highlights from Twitch streams via intensity of the viewer chat.
+Couple methodology for evaluating the chat intensity is available.

-execute main.py -h for description
+execute 'main.py -h' for description

-scrap code has some tools for analyzing.
+Scrap code has some tools for analyzing/debugging purposes.